-The 2018-2019 Family Handbook is not intended to create contractual or other rights between any member of a Most Holy Redeemer School family and Most Holy Redeemer School, the Office of Catholic Schools and/or the Archdiocese of Chicago.
+The 2022-2023 Family Handbook is not intended to create contractual or other rights between any member of a Most Holy Redeemer School family and Most Holy Redeemer School, the Office of Catholic Schools and/or the Archdiocese of Chicago.
 It is to serve merely as a guide.
 The contents of the Handbook may be amended at any time during the year without prior notice.
-011117
+The school agrees to comply with any other applicable State or federal law or regulatory requirement.